How to Fix “Googlebot cannot access CSS and JS files” Error in WordPress

 Final Word: How to Fix “Googlebot cannot access CSS and JS files” Error in WordPress

-This error almost always traces back to a single overly broad line in your robots.txt file, a Disallow: /wp-content/ rule that was added intentionally or copied from an old configuration.
-Remove those rules, verify the fix using Google Search Console’s URL Inspection tool, and Googlebot will be able to crawl your CSS and JS files properly.
+In most cases, this error traces back to a single overly broad Disallow: /wp-content/ rule in your robots.txt file.
+Remove it, verify the fix using Google Search Console’s URL Inspection tool, and Googlebot will be able to crawl your CSS and JS files on the next pass.

-Rankings typically improve within a few weeks once Google can fully render your pages and compare them accurately against competing results.
+Rankings typically improve within a few weeks once Google can fully render your pages.
 The fix itself takes minutes; the ranking recovery follows over the next crawl cycle.
-For most sites, you will see the error disappear from Search Console’s Coverage report within 2 to 4 weeks as Googlebot works through its crawl queue for your domain.
+For most sites, the warning disappears from the Coverage report within 2 to 4 weeks as Googlebot works through its queue for your domain.